hohMiyazawa/n-gon-solution-viewer/README.md

 Solutions are proven to exist for all n >= 7, where 4 | n or 4 | n + 1

 This repository contains a simple viewer for the best known results for small values of n.

+Improvements for these n-gons would be very much welcome.